 How much the difference depends on the tire size etc, but the difference could be around 0.4 bar ( 6 psi ~ ).

 How can I check the tire pressure myself?

 You can either check your pressure with a tool at home or drive to a shop that will check it for you.
 If you want to check it yourself sometimes you can get a tool like one in our article Best Tire Pressure Gauge.
 It’s not expensive at all and can be really good to check your tire pressure with periodically to make sure that you are not driving around with too low pressure.

 If you want to fill your tire you should use compressed air.
 You can find one at a workshop or probably at your local gas station.

 My label has different tire pressure depending on how many passengers and load?

-Yes, the most labels have different pressures depending on how much load you are going to have in the vehicle.
+Yes, most labels have different pressures depending on how much load you are going to have in the vehicle.

 High load/weight – Higher Pressure